Kenshiki Labs

 Go Deeper

-Portable agent identity is Kenshiki's idea that the identity and scope rules attached to evidence should travel with the runtime rather than being reinvented at each layer or deployment tier.
+Portable agent identity is Kenshiki Labs' idea that the identity and scope rules attached to evidence should travel with the runtime rather than being reinvented at each layer or deployment tier.

 Why It Matters

-This is part of how Kenshiki keeps the Workshop, Refinery, and Clean Room contract recognizable even as the proof boundary changes.
+This is part of how Kenshiki Labs keeps the Workshop, Refinery, and Clean Room contract recognizable even as the assurance boundary changes.

 Coverage derived from acronym-level scanner output